Are you looking to take your business to the next level? There are some key business numbers you should keep track of and know how to improve.

 One way to increase the number of appointments you complete each year is by reducing the length of time clients take between appointments.
 Reducing it by even the smallest amount can result in a significant jump in revenue.

-Here’s a quick example based on some Kitomba analysis.
 For example, a salon completes 95 appointments per week with a client average spend of $99.
-If they reduce their revisit period by 4 days (from 6 weeks and 4 days to 6 weeks), they can complete an extra 9 appointments each week.
-That’s almost an additional $900 extra per week or $46,000 per year!
+If they reduce their revisit period by four days (from six weeks and four days to six weeks), they can complete an extra nine appointments each week.
+That’s almost an additional $900 extra per week, or $46,000 per year!

 To make this a reality, run a training session with your team on ways to reduce their client revisit period.
-For example, they can educate their clients on the benefits of visiting every 6 weeks for their colour or 4 weeks for a facial.
+For example, they can educate their clients on the benefits of visiting every six weeks for their colour or four weeks for a facial.

 When a future appointment is made within 24 hours of the previous appointment it counts as rebooked.
 Increasing your rebooking rate can have a significant effect on your business as it secures future income.